Getting your Trinity Audio player ready...

 A faint crashing sound pulled me to the destroyed ping-pong table.
 A dangling bit of the wreckage had finally given way and hit the floor.

-Suddenly, I didn’t feel so good that I was at home.
+Suddenly, I didn’t feel good about being at home.

 The disaster that Hellie caused would cost tens of thousands to repair.